KPBS (TV): Subchannels

 The initial lineup consisted of two multiplexed channels: the main high definition channel in 720p and the standard definition channel in 480i, the latter used for DTV simulcast of analog channel 15.
 In 2006, an SD sub-channel was added, carrying content from Create.
 That same year, the main HD channel was switched from 720p to 1080i.
 Later that year, KPBS dropped the simulcast of analog channel 15 and implemented statistical multiplexing.

 In 2007, KPBS replaced Create with V-me, a 24/7 Spanish-language public television channel.

 In January 2017, V-me ended its multicast service for public television, transitioning to commercial cable.
-KPBS, along with many other PBS affiliates, replaced V-me with the PBS Kids multicast channel.
+KPBS, along with many other PBS member stations, replaced V-me with the PBS Kids multicast channel.
 KPBS relaunched Create subchannel and added one more subchannel, KPBS2.
 John Decker, director of programming at KPBS in San Diego, explained that multicasts such as PBS Kids, Create, World, and locally developed programming "give public TV an opportunity to increase value and thus loyalty among viewers" as well as "allow KPBS to expand its universe".

 Simultaneously with the 2017 lineup change, KPBS switched its HD format from 1080i to 720p and changed aspect ratio of SD channels from 4:3 to 16:9.
 Image quality degradation, caused by sharing of available bandwidth over four multiplexed channels, was noticed by viewers.